-- In the area of promoting employee diversity across the entire Casio Group, I am concerned that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held, and KPIs are no more than defensive indicators.
-Going forward, I recommend concrete planning for portfolio-based global human resources management that crosses departmental and company boundaries, to be achieved within the 2020s.
+- In the area of promoting employee diversity across the entire Casio Group, I have continued concerns that policies, targets, plans, and persons responsible have not been established, no global HR meetings have been held, and KPIs continue to be no more than defensive indicators.
+Going forward, I recommend concrete planning for portfolio-based global human resources management that crosses departmental and company boundaries, to be achieved during the 2020s.
 Casio needs an integrated system to promote the development, exchange and evaluation of human resources recruited worldwide, and to expand its human resource database to enable access to information on staff hired in each country.
-I hope that Casio will develop strategies and systems for the proactive utilization of human resource diversity. - In the area of employing persons with disabilities, I am glad to see that Casio exceeded the legally mandated rate of employment.
-I hope that Casio will continue to make improvements by holding employee interviews each quarter and introducing a staggered working hours system.
-I also continue to have strong expectations that Casio will pursue community-building efforts based on disability and job types and continue making workplaces more supportive in the future. - Regarding the environmental impact reduction data in this report, it is commendable that details are provided on the principal sites in and outside Japan including group companies.
-My hope, however, would be that Casio will continue to increase the level of accuracy of group reporting, by proactively disclosing not only environmental data, but also governance, personnel and procurement initiatives and data.
+I hope that Casio will develop strategies and systems for the proactive utilization of human resource diversity. - I am concerned that Casio did not meet Japan's legally mandated rate of employment for persons with disabilities in 2019.
+Along with regular interviews of employees every quarter, I hope the company will continue to build communities for each type of disability and occupation, while promoting even more supportive workplaces. - Regarding the environmental impact reduction data in this report, it is commendable that details are provided on the principal sites in and outside Japan including group companies.
+My hope, however, would be that Casio do more than just explain its programs.
+It should continue to increase the level of accuracy of group reporting, by proactively disclosing not only environmental data, but also governance, personnel and procurement initiatives and data.